fiadone/toolchain/packages/toolbox/README.md

 npx @fiad/toolbox
 ```

-> ⚠️ __Attention__: the code of all modules listed below is not transpiled, so ensure your bundler to be properly configured to prevent *@fiad/toolbox* to be ignored from transpilation.
-If you don't have your own favorite bundling configuration yet, you can definitely enjoy trying the *[@fiad/bundler](https://github.com/fiadone/carpentry/tree/master/packages/bundler)*.
+> ⚠️ __Attention__: the code of all modules listed below is not transpiled, so ensure your bundler to be properly configured to prevent *@fiad/toolbox* to be ignored from transpilation and to include at least the following *Babel* proposal plugins:
+>  - @babel/plugin-proposal-class-properties
+>  - @babel/plugin-proposal-private-methods
+>
+>If you don't have your own favorite bundling configuration yet, you can definitely enjoy trying the *[@fiad/bundler](https://github.com/fiadone/carpentry/tree/master/packages/bundler)*.

 ## Contents